kcomas/kscript/README.md

 }

 .main, {
-    # add 1 + 2 and wirte to standard out with a newline
+    # add 1 + 2 and write to standard out with a newline
     .add,1,2; >> 1
 }
 ```